mkaapu/vm-utility/multipass/README.md

 ## mp-delete
 The **mp-delete** deletes Multipass instances created or configured with or without the [mp-ssh](#mp-ssh) tool (or with any tool which is using the mp-ssh, like [mp-launch](#mp-launch)).

-The tool also deletes any services created for the deleted instances by the [mp-route](#mp-route).
+The tool also deletes any services created for the deleted instances by the [mp-route](#mp-route) (but superuser privileges are needed to remove the services).
 The known hosts keys set by [mp-ssh](#mp-ssh) tool (to enable promptless SSH connection from host to the VM) are also removed.

 ### Full usage and options:
 ```